MicroEJ/docs/PlatformDeveloperGuide/uiChangeLog.rst

 **Fixed**

-	* add KF rule: a thread cannot enter in a feature code while it owns a kernel monitor .
+	* add KF rule: a thread cannot enter in a feature code while it owns a kernel monitor.
 	* automatic flush is not waiting the end of previous flush.
 	* Invalid image rotation rendering.
-	* Do not embed Images & Fonts.list of kernel API classpath in app mode .
+	* Do not embed Images & Fonts.list of kernel API classpath in app mode.
-	* Invalid icetea heap allocation .
+	* Invalid icetea heap allocation.
 	* microui image: invalid "defaultformat" and "format" fields values.

 MWT